 It is also possible to get tendonitis in the biceps tendon in the front of the elbow.
 This may cause pain with lifting or bending the elbow.

 Typically, pain in a joint will improve as the body works through the inflammatory process.
-If the pain has not improved in 3 to 4 weeks, it may be time to see a doctor for further evaluation.
-If pain is in the left arm and elbow, and there is no known cause, it can be a sign of a cardiac event and a doctor should be consulted quickly. typically, those symptoms are accompanied by shortness of breath and chest pain, but not always.
+When the pain has not improved in 3 to 4 weeks, it may be time to see a doctor for further evaluation. f there is no known cause of pain in the left arm and elbow, it can be a sign of a cardiac event and a doctor should be consulted quickly.
+Typically, those symptoms are accompanied by shortness of breath and chest pain, but not always.

 If there is trauma to the elbow with severe pain, swelling, or deformity, then see a doctor immediately to determine if there is a fracture or dislocation.

 How Do I Stop My Elbow From Hurting?
-What Is The Home Remedy For Elbow Pain?

-JOI Rehab Treats Elbow Pain With Physical Therapy
+JOI Rehab Physical Therapy